Aniruddha-kotal/NodeCraft-Inventory-Manager/README.md

 # NodeJS Coding Challenge

 I have developed the Node JS application with all the given requirments.
 Please go through the readme to know more.
-This file has a overview of the project and guide to run on local.
+This file has a overview of the project and guide to clone and run on local.

 ## Please find another file named "" for all the required information to test the app in AWS EC2 server.